OathPros/COMP3/source/guidelines/writing-style.rst

 Capitalize the first letter of the first word and any words that are normally capitalized in sentences, such as proper nouns.

-For example: “The document cannot be found in this location.”
-“Finding results for London.”
+For example: “The document cannot be found in this location”, “Finding results for London”.

 .. _heading-style: